izevel/Group-4-Final-Product/README.md

 This repository contains resources for a web-based project related to biomarkers and inflammatory pathways.
 The primary focus is on visualizing key signaling pathways involved in inflammation, such as CRP (C-reactive protein), IL-1, IL-6, and TNF.
 These visualizations help in understanding the role of these biomarkers in various physiological and disease processes.

+This project was developed during the **Practical Programming in the Life Sciences (2425-PRA3006)** course at **Maastricht University**, in the **Maastricht Science Programme** bachelor's degree.

-The project is built with a simple HTML, CSS, and image-based structure.
+The objective of the course is to learn how to interact with SPARQL endpoints using JavaScript and visualize the results graphically with libraries like **D3.js** or **Cytoscape.js**.
+The project is built with a simple HTML, CSS, and JavaScript-based structure.
 It includes an informative website that presents these pathways alongside their respective images.
 The website is styled with custom CSS to ensure an engaging and clean user experience.

-This project was developed during the **Practical Programming in the Life Sciences (2425-PRA3006)** course at **Maastricht University**, in the **Maastricht Science Programme** bachelor's degree.

-The objective of the course is to learn how to interact with SPARQL endpoints using JavaScript and visualize the results graphically with libraries like **d3.js** or **Cytoscape.js**.
+---

-## Features:
+## Features

+- **Dynamic Data Visualization**: Interactive visualizations of relationships between proteins and biological processes using D3.js.
 - **Biomarker Pathways**: Visual representations of inflammatory pathways like CRP, IL-1, IL-6, and TNF.
 - **Responsive Website**: Basic HTML and CSS layout for presenting the pathways and relevant content.
 - **Images**: High-quality pathway diagrams to visualize the biological processes.

+---

+## Technology Choices

+### Why D3.js?
+D3.js was chosen for this project due to its powerful capabilities for creating dynamic, data-driven visualizations.
+It supports:
+- Customizable layouts, such as force-directed graphs, to represent biological relationships.
+- Scalability for handling data of varying sizes and complexities.
+- Seamless integration with HTML and CSS for visually appealing designs.

+### Why SPARQL?
+SPARQL was used to query interconnected biological data from Wikidata, as it provides:
+- A robust query language for datasets in RDF format.
+- The ability to dynamically query proteins, biological processes, and related Gene Ontology (GO) terms.
+---

-## Project Structure:
+## Project Structure

-- **Images**: Contains images for various inflammatory pathways (e.g., CRP, IL1, IL6, TNF).
-- **Website**: Contains HTML and CSS files for the website layout and design.
+- **HTML**: Contains the website layout and interactive components.
+- **CSS**: Custom styling to ensure a clean and responsive design.
+- **JavaScript**: Handles data fetching from the SPARQL endpoint and visualizes the results using D3.js.

+---

 ## Getting Started